dimonomid/tneo/README.md

 The interrupt priority level used by the context switch interrupt should not be configured to use shadow register sets.

-If tnkernel is built as a separate library, then project itself must include the file `portable/pic32/tn_int_vec1.S` in order to dispatch vector1 (core software interrupt 0) correctly.
+**Note:** if tnkernel is built as a separate library, then the file `portable/pic32/tn_int_vec1.S` must be included in the main project itself, in order to dispatch vector1 (core software interrupt 0) correctly.

 ##Interrupts
 TNKernel-PIC32 supports nested interrupts.
 The kernel provides C-language macros for calling C-language interrupt service routines, which can use either MIPS32 or MIPS16e mode.
 Both software and shadow register interrupt context saving is supported.
 Usage is as follows: